snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_8-MICROPHONEGAINCHANGED.md

 ## MICROPHONE\_GAIN\_CHANGED

-This notification is issued by the proxy when the endpoint’s Microphone Gain setting has changed.
+This notification is issued by the protocol  when the endpoint’s Microphone Gain setting has changed.

 ### Signature